 - hair thinning or loss

-- increased hair growth on other areas of the body, like the face, neck, chest, and upper back
+- increased hair growth on other areas of the body, such as the face, neck, chest, and upper back

 Common complications of menopause include: